Bought their land in 2004, finished their home in June 2006

 And then there’s their home.

-And though the Kokals were still able to feed all of their passions when they lived in a camper tent on a chaotic building site, it is in that Greenfield, N.H., home that they have flourished.
+And though the Kokals were still able to feed all their passions when they lived in a camper tent on a chaotic building site, it is in that Greenfield, N.H., home that they flourished.

 Inside this dream home born of family sketches and detailed drawings by dad Andrej Kokal, faith and family, work and learning, and life with horses blend without visible fault lines.